nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 ## Separation of concerns
 Today, the codebases of single-page applications are enormous.
-It's not unusual to see projects with hundreds, even thousands of JavaScript components where the markup, styling and logic are mixed together forming a massive canvas of "spaghetti code".
+It's not unusual to see projects with hundreds, even thousands of JavaScript components, where the markup, styling and logic, are mixed together forming a massive canvas of "spaghetti code".
 Projects like **Vite** are specifically built to solve the issues that come with these massive component-heavy codebases.

 Nue's approach is different.
-It splits you codebase in two: the application and the user interface.
+It splits your codebase in two: The application and the user interface.
 This split makes a big difference in how you code looks:

 ### Application code
-The application code becomes a separate entity with no complexities from the UI layer: there is no knowledge of views nor state and the code is absent from framework-specific concepts like hooks, refs, or events.
+The application code becomes a separate entity with no complexities from the UI layer: There is no knowledge of views nor state and the code is absent from framework-specific concepts like hooks, refs, or events.
 And there are no extra domain-specific idioms like *JSX* or *Tailwind*.

 This dramatically simplifies the code, making it easier to read and maintain.
 The application can be an isolated *NPM* module, that can be tested separately.

-But most importantly: you can use the same application code for different frontends like Console, Slack agent, or the mobile app.
+But most importantly: You can use the same application code for different frontends like Console, a Slack agent or a mobile app.

 You can even use a true typed language like *Rust* or *Go* and compile the application to *WASM* like *Figma* does.
 Decoupled application logic opens new doors for front-end developers.